 You can prohibit or modify your app’s behavior if it detects an unauthorized attempt to gain access.

 Jailbreaking a device compromises the security of your app.
-Control whether your app will run on a rooted device and how it will respond.
+Control whether your app runs on a rooted device and how it responds.

-Running an app on an emulator allows a hacker to understand and analyze an app’s functioning in a controlled environment.
-DashO can sense when your app is being used in an emulator.
-You can decide whether or not your app will run in an emulator and how it will respond if it is.
+Running an app in an emulator allows a hacker to understand and analyze its functionality in a controlled environment.
+DashO can detect when your app is running in an emulator.
+You can decide whether or not your app will run in an emulator and how it will respond if it does.

 Hackers use hooking frameworks to modify your app at runtime without altering the binaries.
 If DashO detects a hooking framework, the app can respond by shutting down, throwing an exception, or sending an alert, among other options.

 To protect your Android app from ever-evolving cybersecurity threats, you must take a multi-pronged approach.
 However, hardening your app is pointless if your app breaks as the runtime platform evolves.
-At PreEmptive, we are constantly monitoring, testing, and upgrading our solutions to protect your app from runtime issues and to respond to new hacker threats and tools.
+At PreEmptive, we constantly monitor, test, and upgrade our solutions to protect your app from runtime issues and respond to new hacker threats and tools.

-Your organization can’t afford the expense, exposure, or possible brand damage associated with having your app hacked.
+Your organization can’t afford the expense, exposure, or potential brand damage associated with an app hack.
 Contact us today to discover how our solutions can integrate with your current DevOps practices to provide the security and protection you need.